-Cyclists have the same rights and responsibilities as drivers and motorcycle riders.
-Drivers must watch out for cyclists as they are smaller than cars and harder to see.
-Cyclists also have the right, like other vehicles, to travel on roads and be shown courtesy and care by other road users.
+Bicycle riders have the same rights and responsibilities as drivers and motorcycle riders.
+Drivers must watch out for bicycle riders, as they are smaller than cars and harder to see.
+Bicycle riders also have the right, like other vehicles, to travel on roads and be shown courtesy and care by other road users.

 Drivers must give bicycle riders at least a metre of space